-- Weather: For instance, the price of agricultural products depend on the supply.
+- Weather: For instance, the price of agricultural products depends on the supply.
 The increase in supply will depend on the atmospheric conditions being favorable to crops.

 - Stock volatility: Some stock prices are highly volatile, and this unpredictability makes investing in stock a risky undertaking.
 Consequently, investors want a much higher return for the high uncertainty levels.
 Companies whose stocks are highly volatile need to grow profitably.
 They have to register a significant increase in earnings as well as in stock prices over time to avoid paying high dividends.

-- Historical volatility: Just as the name hints, historical volatility is the measure of the level of volatility a stock has recorded over the last one year.
-If the price of the stock varied greatly in the past twelve months, it is more volatile, and hence more risky.
+- Historical volatility: Just as the name hints, historical volatility is the measure of the level of volatility stock has recorded over the last year.
+If the price of the stock varied greatly in the past twelve months, it is more volatile, and hence riskier.

 - Derivative pricing and hedging